MiDataInt/mdi-desktop-app/docs/server-modes.md

     </div>
 </div>

-In Remote Server mode, you can launch the Pipeline Runner app to execute Stage 1 pipelines and then analyze their output using Stage 2 apps on the same server.
-It is best for users with an HPC solution that can be accessed via SSH, where the slightly more complex installation is a good trade-off for the added capabilities afforded by running the MDI remotely.
+In Remote Server mode, you can use the Pipeline Runner to execute Stage 1 pipelines and then analyze their output using Stage 2 apps on the same server.
+It is best for users with an HPC solution accessible by SSH, where the slightly more complex installation is a good trade-off for the added capabilities afforded by running the MDI remotely.

 ### Cluster Node Mode